Pharmaceuticals air freight from Canada to Germany

 - biotech startups

-Pharmaceuticals require speed, control, and traceability — three core qualities of air freight.
-Medicines, vaccines, and biologicals are valuable, time-critical, and temperature-sensitive.
-Sea transport takes weeks and offers insufficient control over the cold chain.
-Air freight takes 1–3 days — with continuous monitoring.
+Pharmaceuticals require speed, control, and traceability — three core qualities of airfreight.
+Medicines, vaccines, and biologics are valuable, time-sensitive, and temperature-sensitive.
+Sea freight takes weeks and provides insufficient control over the cold chain.
+Airfreight takes 1–3 days — with continuous monitoring.

-Schiphol is one of Europe's leading pharma cargo hubs: KLM Cargo's Pharma Gateway Amsterdam (PGA) is certified for GDP transport and offers specialized storage and handling facilities for pharmaceutical air freight at the airport itself.
+Schiphol is one of Europe’s leading pharma cargo hubs: KLM Cargo's Pharma Gateway Amsterdam (PGA) is certified for GDP transport and offers specialized storage and handling facilities for pharmaceutical airfreight right at the airport.

-- Clinical trials: samples and study medication must arrive exactly on time
+- Clinical trials: samples and study medications must arrive exactly on time

 - Acute drug shortages where every day counts

-- Vaccines and biologicals with short shelf life or strict cold chain
+- Vaccines and biologics with short shelf life or strict cold chain

-- High-value APIs where risk of delay is unacceptable
+- High-value APIs where delay risk is unacceptable

 - Compassionate use: individual patient shipments